 - Update your business information for your website.

-The key advantages of this option is that it is free, it can target customers precisely because of your location.
+The key advantages of this option are that it is free, and it can target customers precisely because of your location.

 3. Through The Social Media

 Very many will be surprised to see this addition.
 Yes, social media is an easy way to launch your business online.
-Some social media do provide some avenue for customization with unique page banners, introductory content and regular updates but certainly, because social media is an all comers game, you need to do more to build trust.
+Some social media do provide some avenues for customization with unique page banners, introductory content, and regular updates but certainly, because social media is an all-comers game, you need to do more to build trust.

 But certainly, you can launch a free online presence with a social media network like Facebook and LinkedIn.